animlbook/AnIML/book_source/source/intro/index.md

   4\.
 See [this study](https://pubmed.ncbi.nlm.nih.gov/8084699/) about the effects of mixed-practice on professional baseball players.
   ```

   **Interleaving your practice**.
 Instead of practicing all the concepts until mastery for Chapter 1 before moving to Chapter 2, you should mix it up and test them together.
 Retrieving knowledge in real life rarely has a context like "I'm studying for Chapter 1 right now, so I only need to think of Chapter 1 things".
 In reality, you will need to practice bringing up any subset of knowledge.
-Therefore, your practice should reflect that goal if you want to see improvements of retrieval in realistic contexts (4).
+Therefore, your practice should reflect that goal if you want to see improvements of retrieval in realistic contexts<sup>4</sup>.

 When learning about ML in our book, we recommend that you employ these three study tips.
 You should be building up meaningful notes, reflecting what you've learned and relating it to past concepts, testing yourself regularly, and spacing-out and mixing-up your practice.
 We highly recommend (would require it if we could) using a tool like Anki to help you test yourself on concepts.
 It's rare that we care about a word-for-word definition of a term or formula, but instead care about the intuition and understanding that comes from being familiar with that concept.
 Don't penalize yourself when studying for messing up a single word as long as you can assess that you have understood that concept (don't worry, it will always come back later in Anki).